Join 1k+ Subscribers

 “Do you demand or command respect?”

+There are the Winters types.
+Clear, calm, competent.
+People who don’t bark orders but lead by example.
 They make tough decisions, shield their teams, and focus only on what truly matters.
 They inspire trust—quietly and consistently.

+And then there are the Sobels.
+Leaders in title only.
+Micromanagers.
+Sticklers for the irrelevant.
 They confuse control with influence.
 They confuse being feared with being followed.
 And often, they make everything about them.

-In modern leadership, it’s dangerously easy to slip into the chicken-shit trap.
+In modern leadership, it’s dangerously easy to slip into the chickenshit trap.
 You feel the pressure to look busy, act decisive, exert control.
 You want to be seen to be leading.

 But real leadership is often invisible.
 It’s in the calm voice when the room is tense.
+It’s in letting others shine.
+It’s in not overreacting to small things.

 It’s in staying focused on the big picture—especially when everything feels urgent.

 Being like Winters doesn’t mean being perfect.
 It means being intentional.
 It means holding your nerve.
+And most of all, it means making your leadership about the mission, not your own ego.

 If you’re in a leadership position—whether in your work, your community, or your home—ask yourself:

-Am I focusing on what truly matters?
+• Am I focusing on what truly matters?

-Am I leading in a way that earns trust?
+• Am I leading in a way that earns trust?

-Am I commanding or demanding respect?
+• Am I commanding or demanding respect?

-And remember: nobody ever followed a leader just because they shouted the loudest.
+Nobody ever followed a leader just because they shouted the loudest.

+So what’s today’s top tip?
 Pay attention to what kind of leader you’re becoming.

 Are you reacting to the small stuff because it’s easier to control, or are you taking the harder path of focusing on what really moves things forward?